romuald/deschiffres/README.md

 5 + 276 = 281
 ```

-The compute is pretty fast for the "standard" 6 numbers (<200ms with 8 cores on a M1)
+The compute is pretty fast for the "standard" 6 numbers (<100ms a M1)
 It theoretically works with any number of numbers, but bear in mind that the memory growth is somewhat exponential (probably)

+## Web version

+A web version is still in development, you can compile it with `make wasm`, and then browse the `html` directory.
+Keep in mind this needs to be run on a webserver because it's using Javascript modules.
+You can run a dumb server with `python3 -m http.server --directory html`

+**Warning** you will need the [wasm-pack](https://rustwasm.github.io/wasm-pack/) tool for rust: `cargo install wasm-pack`